scarlatti-nz/veva/readme.md

 This project is a realtime voice chat application built with React, TypeScript, and Vite on the frontend, and a Node.js WebSocket server on the backend.
 It leverages OpenAI's Realtime API for voice processing and conversation management.

+This readme covers how to get the project running.
+For a more detailed description of the code structure, see `docs/architecture.md`.

 ## Features

 - Realtime voice oral assessment